cybernetics/JTemplate/README.md

 Nested values can be referred to using dot-separated path notation; e.g. "name.first".
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.

-### Dot Notation
 Non-map values are automatically wrapped in a map instance and assigned a default name of ".".
 This name can be used to refer to the value in a template.
 For example, the following variable marker simply echoes a value:

 	The value is {{.}}.

 ### Resource References
-Variable names beginning with the `@` character represent "resource references".
+Variable names beginning with "@" represent "resource references".
 Resources allow static template content to be localized.

-For example, the descriptive text from the statistics template might be localized as follows:
+For example, the descriptive text from the statistics template might be extracted into a properties file as follows:

     title=Statistics
     count=Count